juniberry/NodeWall/README.md

 ; External Applications
 APPLICATION 10,WALL,C 15 HOST 1 S,N0CALL-14,CALWAL,255
 ```
-Note: CMDPORT= ports are zero indexed, such that "C 15 HOST 1 S" will connect to port 15 (Telnet) in the example config, and then connect to local host on command port 1 which is the second port 6001 in the CMDPORT= list. **The "S" in the connect string is needed so that BPQ passes the users Callsign to NodeWall.**
+Note: CMDPORT= ports are zero indexed, such that "C 15 HOST 1 S" will connect to port 15 (Telnet) in the example config, and then connect to local host on command port 1 which is the second port 6001 in the CMDPORT= list.
+**The "S" in the connect string tells BPQ to return the user to the node when they exit NodeWall.**

 You can run NodeWall from inet.d or xinet.d as a TCP service[^2]:
 ```